The Word on the Herd - Feb. 5, 2016

-In 2012, Herrion led Marshall to its first-ever Conference USA Championship game and first National Invitation Tournament (NIT) appearance in 24 years.
+In 2012, Herrion led Marshall to its first-ever Conference USA Championship game and first NIT appearance in 24 years.
 With CIT appearances in 2010 and 2011, it was the first time in program history that Marshall had qualified for a postseason tournament in three consecutive seasons.
 The Herd played the 16th toughest schedule in the country and finished with a 21-14 record.
 Marshall made the Conference USA Championship game for the first time in school history and was the first team ever to do so as a No. 6 seed.

 After being named the 28th men's basketball coach in program history on April 10, 2010, Herrion led the Herd to a 22-12 record and a postseason appearance in the CIT in his first season.
 It was the first time the program had won 20 or more games and advanced to the postseason in consecutive campaigns in over 20 years.